 United Kingdom reveals last decoded Nazi message to mark VE Day

-The United Kingdom on Friday, in honor of the 75th anniversary of Victory in Europe, or V-E Day, released the last Nazi message it intercepted and decoded as allied forces were advancing on German troops.
+To mark Friday's 75th anniversary of the end of World War II in Europe, the British government revealed the final Nazi message intercepted and decoded by U.K. codebreakers as Allied forces were advancing through Germany.

-Britain's Government Communications Headquarters, an intelligence agency, revealed the message in a tweet.

 "To mark #VEDay75 our Historian Tony Comer tells an untold tale from our archives.
-For the first time he reveals the final messages intercepted by GCHQ from a German communications network in the days leading up to #VEDay," the tweet reads.
+For the first time he reveals the final messages intercepted by GCHQ from a German communications network in the days leading up to #VEDay," tweeted Britain's Government Communications Headquarters (GCHQ).

 At 7:35 a.m. on May 7, 1945, a Nazi soldier identified as "Lt.
-Kunkel" sent a final message to colleagues before their communications network shut down.
+Kunkel" sent a final message to colleagues from the town of Cuxhaven on Germany's North Sea coast.

 "British troops entered Cuxhaven at 14:00 on 6 May -- from now on all radio traffic will cease -- wishing you all the best.
 Lt Kunkel," the message read.
 "Closing down forever -- all the best -- goodbye."

-In another message intercepted a few days earlier on May 4, a soldier in Denmark asks if anyone has any spare cigarettes before wishing everyone luck.
+In another message, intercepted three days earlier on May 4, a soldier in Denmark asks if anyone has any spare cigarettes before wishing everyone luck.

 "No cigarettes here," replies control.